 Average Churn Rate

-Churn measures the customers who start using your product/service and then cancels, quits, or doesn’t re-order. this helps you make more accurate predictions by taking into account the customers you organically lose overtime into your sales projections.
+Churn measures the customers who start using your product/service and then cancel, quit, or don’t re-order. this helps you make more accurate predictions by considering the customers you organically lose over time in your sales projections.

 Average Churn Rate = (100 x Number of Customers Lost) / Starting Number of Customers

 Sales Metrics Average Churn Rate